-The Framework is designed to support the lawful transfer of data from the European Union to the United States and will replace the Privacy Shield.
-The Privacy Shield agreement had established requirements for transatlantic transfers of personal data but was invalidated after the European Court of Justice found that U.S. law did not offer sufficient protections for EU data subjects.
+The Framework supports the lawful transfer of data from the European Union to the United States and will replace the Privacy Shield.
+The European Court of Justice invalidated the Privacy Shield agreement after finding that U.S. law did not offer sufficient protections for EU data subjects, despite the agreement having established requirements for transatlantic transfers of personal data.
 The end of the Privacy Shield arrangement resulted in legal uncertainty and lack of clarity for companies moving data across the Atlantic.

 According to a fact sheet released by the White House, the new Trans-Atlantic Data Privacy Framework will reflect the U.S. government’s implementation of reforms to provide better protections for EU data subjects.